 | Microwave (over-the-range) | 5 to 8 | 8 to 10 | 10 to 14 |

 Budget tier: Amana, Hotpoint, entry-level GE and Frigidaire.
 Mid-range: Whirlpool, LG, Samsung, Bosch (standard lines), KitchenAid, GE Profile.
 Premium: Sub-Zero, Wolf, Miele, Thermador, Viking.
-Ranges synthesize NAHB averages, Consumer Reports reliability surveys (2022 and 2024), Miele published 10,000-hour design specs, and Sub-Zero published warranty terms.
+Ranges synthesize Consumer Reports reliability surveys (2022 and 2024), Miele published 10,000-hour design specs, and Sub-Zero published warranty terms.
 Upper bound assumes consistent maintenance.
+Note that DOE's population-wide mean service life (previous table) sits at or above this table's mid-range band for some categories, dishwashers especially: DOE's survival-curve method captures the full population including long-surviving units, while the tier bands here lean on Consumer Reports' shorter, survey-based figures.
+Both are legitimate; they're measuring different things.

 Per-Appliance Lifespan Deep Dive